 New Zealand Football has developed a strategic plan partly designed to improve and support the development of the women’s game.
 In 2012 New Zealand Football employed a women’s football development officer.

 Softball New Zealand has created resources to encourage women coaches and to support their entry into the men’s game.
 They believed that women coaches were more likely to try new approaches and have a less aggressive style, which might appeal to a wider variety of athletes.

 While government funding of sport is relatively even with respect to gender, the gap between genders in some codes is large.
-The long-term impact of low levels of funding has had some impact on one of New Zealand’s most successful sports teams, the Black Ferns (women’s rugby).
+Low levels of funding had a long-term impact on one of New Zealand’s most successful sports teams, the Black Ferns (women’s rugby).
 Consecutive losses to England in 2011 were a first for this team, and limited funding from the New Zealand Rugby Union was identified as a contributing factor.